 RAMS Gifted/Talented Program

-RAMS offers GATE (Gifted and Talented Education) groups for identified GT students.
-During the 2016-17 school year, students were invited to participate in a variety of groups, and these groups are open to students who are not identified GT.
+RAMS offers GATE (gifted and talented education) groups for identified GT students.
+Students are invited to participate in a variety of groups, and these groups are also open to students who are not identified GT.
 Feel free to encourage your students to invite a friend.
-The groups that are competitions are advertised for all students to see.

 Most of these groups will meet during STAR.

-—This group will focus on helping students express their creativity through writing.
+- Creative Writing —This group will focus on helping students express their creativity through writing.
 Students will share their work with one another and offer opinions and perhaps collaboration.
-Last year, we began working on creating a website that we could use to publish their works.

 - Game Time —This group allows students to challenge their peers to fun and intellectual board games.
 Classic games like Scrabble will be available as well as more modern games like Anomia.
 Practice skills like solving disagreements, working together, and including others.